SenseNet/sncom-resources/_docs/profile-definition-language.md

 ```text
 WAIT: 2000
 ```
-This causes a 2 seconds asynchron pause.
+This causes a 2 seconds asynchronous pause.

 ### REQ
 Describes a web request.
 Two parameters are allowed: *http verb* and *url**